Carole Lombard: Paramount contract and first marriage (1930–1933)

 The marriage to Powell increased Lombard's fame, while she continued to please critics with her work in Up Pops the Devil and I Take this Woman (both 1931).
 In reviews for the latter film, which co-starred Gary Cooper, several critics predicted that Lombard was set to become a major star.
 She went on to appear in five films throughout 1932.
 No One Man and Sinners in the Sun were not successful, but Edward Buzzell's romantic picture Virtue was well received.
 After featuring in the drama No More Orchids, Lombard was cast as the wife of a con artist in No Man of Her Own with Clark Gable The film was a critical and commercial success, and Wes Gehring writes that it was "arguably Lombard's finest film appearance" to that point.
 It was the only picture that Gable and Lombard made together.
 There was no romantic interest at this time, however, as she recounted to Garson Kanin: "[we] did all kinds of hot love scenes ... and I never got any kind of tremble out of him at all".
 (Note: At the time, Lombard was married to Powell (and told Kanin she was "on my ear about a different number at that time") while Gable was married to Ria Langham and having an affair with Joan Crawford.)

 In August 1933, Lombard and Powell divorced after 26 months of marriage, but they remained friends until the end of Lombard's life.
-At the time, she blamed it on their careers, but in a 1936 interview, she admitted that this "had little to do with the divorce.
+At the time, she blamed the end of their marriage on their careers, but in a 1936 interview, she admitted that this "had little to do with the divorce.
 We were just two completely incompatible people".

 She appeared in five films that year, beginning with the drama From Hell to Heaven and continuing with Supernatural, her only horror vehicle.
 After a small role in The Eagle and the Hawk, a war film starring Fredric March and Cary Grant, she starred in two melodramas: Brief Moment, which critics enjoyed, and White Woman, where she was paired with Charles Laughton.

 Lombard was involved romantically with Russ Columbo, the famous crooner killed in a tragic accident in 1934.
 Lombard had been guiding Columbo's movie and radio career and told Sonia Lee of Mirror magazine in 1934 that they had been engaged.
 Other press outlets had reported on their relationship earlier that year; Screenland Magazine declared, "the Russ Columbo and Carole Lombard romance is one of Hollywood's most charming."